 That takes the sting out of death a bit doesn’t it

 There’s a larger part of me, my soul, that’s eternal.
 When my soul, which is multi-dimensional and exists at a vibrational frequency range that’s outside of the concept of time, decided to incarnate into a physical body here on earth, it sent a piece of itself, my spirit, for this purpose.

 And because the vibrational frequency range of the realm of souls and spirits is the underlying reality which connects and holds everything together, the piece of incarnated soul, my spirit, that's occupying my current physical being, always remains connected to the whole soul.

 Put differently, the idea of separation is a lower vibrational frequency level interpretation of the underlying reality.
 We chose to forget our connection in order to play our game of remembering.
-In truth, communication between the spirit and the soul is continuous throughout our lives, for anyone who’s tuned in and thus, is listening.
+However, in truth communication between the spirit and the soul is continuous throughout our lives for anyone who’s tuned in and thus, is listening.

 Now, unless we can actually consciously remember what happened when we died at

-the end of one of our other incarnations or life experiences, then we
+the end (relatively speaking) of one of our other incarnations or life experiences, then we

 don’t really know what happens to our consciousness at the time of our